-Wear gloves to avoid contact with sharp edges.
+Take care and wear appropriate protective devices to avoid accidental contact with sharp edges.

-Failure to do so could result in personal injury.
+Failure to do so can result in personal injury.

 LIST OF NECESSARY MATERIALS/TOOLS

 Additional hardware and miscellaneous supplies are needed for installation.
 These items are field supplied and must be sourced before installation.
 This list also includes tools needed for installation.